sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/Cloud Based Infrastructure.md

 - [[Objectives#2.4 - Summarize authentication and authorization design concepts|2.4 - Summarize authentication and authorization design concepts]]
 - [[Objectives#2.5 - Given a scenario, implement cybersecurity resilience|2.5 - Given a scenario, implement cybersecurity resilience]]
 - [[Objectives#3.6 - Given a scenario, apply cybersecurity solutions to the cloud|3.6 - Given a scenario, apply cybersecurity solutions to the cloud]]

-# TODO (Delete when done)
----
-- [ ] Added vocab
-- [x] Added and linked objectives in document
-- [ ] Linked objectives back to document
-- [ ] Linked any relevant backlinks to and from document